Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Pricing & Course Options

 Who wins this category really comes down to which type of course you’re after and whether there is a discount running.
-Blueprint offers three packages: a self-paced online course for roughly $2,100, a live class course for around $2,700, and a tutoring package that starts around $3,600.
+Blueprint offers four packages: a self-paced online course for roughly $2,000, a live class course for around $2,600, their 515+ course that includes 80+ hours of live instruction and a 515 score guarantee for around $3,500, and finally, tutoring packages that starts around $3,600.

 On the flip side, you’ve got Altius who offers a self-paced course for just $1,000, but then has their more premium courses starting at around $3,000 and going up from there.